httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 | Last-Modified       | SF-LM               |
 {:id="date-fields" title="Date Fields"}

-For example, an Expires field could be represented as:
+For example, an Expires field could be mapped as:

 ~~~ http-message
 SF-Expires: 1571965240